 The inclusion of cryptocurrency trading simulation here is a practical inclusion from developers Finance Illustrated, since even though the trading interface section is simulated and you don’t use your real-life money, the app still follows real-time trading data or all of its trading sections.
 If you were paying attention in the learning section, you’ll know that Forex markets also have trading hours, so you cannot trade in either an actual or simulated fashion at times like weekends.
 Thankfully, cryptocurrencies are a round-the-clock venture, so you can always fall back on this if you want to get some simulated trading done on the weekends.

 It can be quite thrilling to watch your progress over the days as you play with the different markets, watching prices and volumes go up in real-time, all illustrated in a very intuitive and pleasing style.

 Best of Both Worlds?

 While some trading apps have a focus on throwing you in at the deep end of trading interfaces and complex charts, The Trading Game really does have more of an educational focus.
-If your looking for a more trading based take on the app you can find one with cryptoandsports.com.
+If your looking for a more trading based take on the app you could find one with cryptoandsports.com but no longer.
 The app's focus isn’t educational to the point of being stuffy, however.
 Both the wonderful illustration style and also earning currency while you learn is fantastic, particularly when you can then use this currency to delve into simulated trading with charts and data that are based on real-time feeds from the actual markets.
 If you want less theoretical approach, I would recommend perhaps Bux or Stock Wars (these are for the more serious enthusiast that may have more initial trading knowledge), but for the perfect mix of concisely-presented knowledge and opportunity to put this knowledge into practise, The Trading Game really tops the market.